 Vedas, especially the Rig Veda celebrates Agni as the foremost.
 Agni Purana is one of the eighteen main Puranas.
 However, we find only a very few iconic forms for Agni in temples.
 Firstly, Agni features in one of the hands of the Dancing Shiva statue.
 Secondly, the aura of Devi or Bhairav are shaped like fire or Agni.
 Thirdly, Agni appears as the Shiva Lingam in the famous temple of Arunachalam.
 Is there any other carving which captures the description of Agni in the Vedas?
 Surely, temple culture is a replacement for the Yagna traditions from the earlier times.

-The Gavipuram cave temple in the midst of the bustling city of Bangalore is a rare case with a statue of Agni.
-Agni here is represented with four horns, two faces, seven hands and three legs based on the literal translations of one of the famous mantras from the Rig Veda.
+We find an unique iconic representation of Agni in the Gavipuram cave temple.
+This temple is in the midst of the bustling city of Bangalore.
+The carving of Agni at the entrance to the cave here is rare.
+We see four horns, two faces, seven hands and three legs in this carving.
+Certainly, this iconic representation per the literal translations of one of the famous mantras from the Rig Veda.

 catvari srnga trayo asya pada dvesirse sapta hastaso asya

 tridha baddho vrsabho roraviti maho devo martyan avivesa”